spinalcordmri/spinalcordmri.github.io/README.md

 #### 2.1 Host Records

-First you will want to make note the subdomain label of your domain name.
+First you will want to make note of two things:

+1. The subdomain label of your domain name.
 For `forum.dev.spinalcordmri.org`, you will use `forum.dev` to identify your subdomain.

-Next, you will want to mark down the IP address you noted in Step 1.
+2. The IP address of the server (from step 1).
 For `forum.dev.spinalcordmri.org`, the IP address was `142.93.152.255`.

 You can now use the red "Add New Record" button to add 3 new records in the following form: